 Students must also complete the following course: FILM 7050G: Thesis Project.

-The goal of the program is to provide a comprehensive education in cinema history, theory, criticism, and aesthetics and to encourage the scholarly exploration of motion pictures as a form of art and a means of social communication.
-Because the degree program is housed in the same facility (the Steiner Film Studios in the Brooklyn Navy Yard) as the proposed M.F.A. in Cinema Arts, it encourages students to deepen their knowledge within the context of a larger community of filmmakers, entertainment management practitioners, and cinema scholars.
+The goal of the program is to provide a comprehensive education in cinema history, theory, criticism, and aesthetics, and to encourage the scholarly exploration of motion pictures as a form of art and a means of social communication.
+Because the degree program is housed in the same facility (the Steiner Film Studios in the Brooklyn Navy Yard) as the M.F.A. in cinema arts, it encourages students to deepen their knowledge within the context of a larger community of filmmakers, entertainment management practitioners, and cinema scholars.
 This program’s interrelationship with the M.F.A. program makes it truly unique.
 Students benefit from the depth of M.F.A. electives, while interacting with professional filmmakers at the Steiner site.